-The bulk of the southern area is composed of Mid Devonian states and shales with an intrusion of Schalsteins, Tuff type rocks on the western edge and a northern corner comprising Upper Devonian states and mudstones.
-The Northern site is entirely underlain by Whiteway states.
+The bulk of the southern area is composed of Mid Devonian slates and shales with an intrusion of Schalsteins, Tuff type rocks on the western edge and a northern corner comprising Upper Devonian slates and mudstones.
+The Northern site is entirely underlain by Whiteway slates.